Chlamydia Treatment Guide: Symptoms, Testing and Antibiotics

 • Using condoms or dental dams

-• Getting regular STI checks, especially with new partners
+• Getting regular STI checks; gonorrhoea is the most commonly co-occurring STI with chlamydia, especially with new partners

 • Washing or covering sex toys before each use